 While computers may contain a mix of various types of expansion slots, PCIe is considered the standard internal interface.
 Many computer motherboards today are manufactured only with PCIe slots, so progression to PCIe is inevitable.

 Not only does NVMe deliver better performance, but it is also highly compatible.
 There is now only one software interface standard for manufacturers to adhere to, so they don’t have to write their own.
-Compatibility a big win for vendors and IT professionals responsible for implementation.
-They no longer need to vet vendors based on their compatibility with a particular operating system but instead, they can look at the specific capabilities and cost of the card to determine which is best for their environment, so a win-win for end users.
+Vendors and IT professionals responsible for implementation no longer need to vet vendors based on their compatibility with a particular operating system but instead they can look at the specific capabilities and cost of the card to determine which is best for their environment, so a win-win for end users.
+Ideal use cases for NVMe are relational databases, AI and high-performance computing.

 Facts, figures and features

-HDD’s or spinning disks are still used to a high extent in data centres as they are seen as reliable, cheap to replace and they don’t wear down.
+HDDs or spinning disks are still used to a high extent in datacentres as they are seen as reliable, cheap to replace and don’t wear down.
 Their performance is limited, however (this tech is 40 years old!).
 HDDs and SSDs have only one command queue and can send 32 commands per queue.
 NVMe has 64,000 command queues and can send 64,000 commands per queue.
-So, it is clear than utilising NVMe and PCIe together would make perfect sense for a datacentre where so much information is being processed every second.
+So, it is clear that utilising NVMe and PCIe together would make perfect sense for a datacentre where so much information is being processed every second.
 PCIe communicates directly with the system CPU as opposed to a SATA controller, so in essence, it’s cutting out the middle-man to access information quicker.

 So what solutions are available?
-Combining NVMe and PCIe is now on the rise and technology leader Kingston are able to offer the DCP1000, dubbed the world’s fastest SSD with read/write speeds of a whopping 6800/6000 MB/s – over ten times faster than SATA SSD’s.
-Capacities available are 800GB, 1.6TB and 3.2TB, so perfect for data centres that require extreme performance and capacity.
-Additional features include power failure protection enabling the device to shut down safely in the event of a power outage with no loss of data and a reduced risk of data corruption – a must for data centres.
+Combining NVMe and PCIe is now on the rise and technology leader Kingston can offer the DCP1000, dubbed the world’s fastest SSD with read/write speeds of a whopping 6800/6000 MB/s – over ten times faster than SATA SSD’s.
+Additional features common across SSDs include power failure protection enabling the device to shut down safely in the event of a power outage with no loss of data and a reduced risk of data corruption, AES 256-bit encryption and extensive warranties – a must for data centres.
+Read more about the different levels of encryption here

-SMART tools will support IT enablers to monitor the health of the SSD; reliability, usage, life remaining, wear leveling and temperature can all be monitored so any early problems can be identified and acted on with minimal downtime.
+SMART tools will support IT enablers to monitor the health of the PCIe SSDs; reliability, usage, life remaining, wear levelling and temperature can all be monitored so any early problems can be identified and acted on with minimal downtime.

 The future certainly looks bright for NVMe PCIe tech especially when 3D NAND is making its way into commercial and industrial storage.
 Knowing the fast pace of our industry we can almost certainly predict that capacities and speeds will only increase further.